 At first glance, that might look like a smart approach to lighten the load.
 Yet, on closer inspection, many experts argue that separating drivers could lead to performance overhead, increased maintenance headaches, and complicated version tracking.

 Going forward, it will be fascinating to see how kernel maintainers balance the need to stay lean with the desire to remain inclusive of cutting-edge hardware.
-So, the Linux kernel will only keep growing, but we’re confident that Linus Torvalds has it all under control with a clear vision for its future development—the heart of our favorite operating system.
+Certainly, the Linux kernel will only keep growing, but we’re confident that Linus Torvalds has it all under control with a clear vision for its future development—the heart of our favorite operating system.